Published

 Equipment means nothing without productive ground.
 I’ve mapped over 75,000 historic mine sites on the GoldFever.app map using USGS data, and the pattern is clear: the best spots for recreational prospecting are downstream from historic mine clusters on public land.
 Those old-timers found the gold — you’re just catching what they left behind and what nature has continued to deposit.

-If you’re just getting started and haven’t picked a location yet, check out the best gold prospecting locations across the US.
-Colorado, California, Georgia, and North Carolina all have accessible public land with proven gold.
-I’d also recommend starting on a creek that’s known to produce rather than trying to discover a new spot — build your skills where gold is confirmed, then explore.
+Check out the best gold prospecting locations across the US for a broader overview.
+I’d recommend starting on a creek that’s known to produce rather than trying to discover a new spot — build your skills where gold is confirmed, then explore.

 gold prospector working a sluice box in a mountain creek, water flowing through the sluice, classified material being shoveled in, with waders and organized gear visible on the bank